Equipment Inspections and Record Keeping

 Why?
 How Often?
 Who by?

-Why do items of Fall protection and Lifting Equipment need to be inspected?
+Why do items of Fall Protection and Lifting Equipment need to be inspected?

 Legal requirements: